pcdworks/website-ng/content/services/product-innovation-and-development.md

 The **Immersion Session™** innovation experience serves as a catalyst to expand the solution space beyond the current thinking.
-Through it, you gain new insight into your own understanding of the problem-the “aha” moment.
+Through it, you gain new insight into your own understanding of the problem - the “aha” moment.

 All told, our Immersive Innovation™ process allows your team to define and decompose its problem, abandon preconceived notions, identify the solution